altmp/altv-js-module-v2/docs/js-bindings.md

 For example, if you have the file `shared/js/myTest/test.js` then you would get that binding via `Binding::Get("shared/myTest/test.js")`.

-> NOTE: Bindings can use the exports of other bindings via the global `getBinding` JS function.
+> NOTE: Bindings can use the exports of other bindings via the global `requireBinding` JS function.
 It only takes the path as an argument.
 > The path for this works the same as in C++ and it returns an object of the exports of the specified binding.

 ## Binding exports